Adam Cassar

 Recommendations for Enhanced Protection

-Based on our analysis and survey results, we recommend the following steps for businesses to strengthen their defenses against credential stuffing:
+Based on our analysis and survey results, businesses should review the following controls:

-1. Implement Advanced Bot Protection: Deploy solutions that detect and mitigate bot attacks, including those leveraging residential proxies.
+1. Implement Advanced Bot Protection: Deploy controls that detect and mitigate bot attacks, including attacks using residential proxies.

-2. Enhance Mobile API Security: Develop security measures for mobile APIs, focusing on anomaly detection and behavioural analysis rather than browser-based techniques.
+2. Enhance Mobile API Security: Use mobile API controls that focus on anomaly detection and behavioural analysis rather than browser-based techniques.

 3. Adopt Risk-Based Authentication: Implement dynamic authentication mechanisms that adjust based on the assessed risk of each session or transaction.

-4. Utilise Breached Credential Databases: Regularly check user credentials against known breach databases and enforce password changes for compromised accounts.
+4. Utilise Breached Credential Databases: Check user credentials against known breach databases and enforce password changes for compromised accounts.

-5. Implement Residential Proxy Detection: Invest in technologies that identify and mitigate traffic from residential proxy networks.
-This forms a key component in combating modern credential stuffing attacks.
+5. Implement Residential Proxy Detection: Use technology that identifies and mitigates traffic from residential proxy networks.
+This is a key control for modern credential stuffing attacks.

 6. Apply Advanced Rate Limiting: Utilise device fingerprinting and other identifiers beyond IP addresses to implement more effective rate limiting, particularly for single-hit attacks.

-7. Employ Contextual Security: Implement security measures that consider factors such as user behaviour patterns, device characteristics, and historical usage to identify anomalies indicative of credential stuffing attempts.
+7. Employ Contextual Security: Use signals such as user behaviour patterns, device characteristics, and historical usage to identify anomalies that may indicate credential stuffing attempts.

 8. Quantify and Communicate Risk: Use frameworks like FAIR to quantify the potential impact of credential stuffing attacks and communicate this risk to stakeholders.

-9. Implement Continuous Monitoring: Deploy real-time monitoring systems that detect patterns indicative of credential stuffing attacks, and continuously adapt defenses based on emerging threats.
+9. Implement Continuous Monitoring: Deploy real-time monitoring that detects patterns indicative of credential stuffing attacks, and update defences as attack methods change.